ondrej-vana/sql-projects/misc/AndroidSQLite.md

-# Reconstructing a “Personal Chronology” with SQLite and Power Query M
+# Reconstructing a “Personal Chronology”

+**Technology used:**

+- Android's SQLite
+- Windows cmd
+- Power Query and the M language

 ## Context